 And we still have to live with periodic misrepresentative coverage from newspapers, like an article recently published in the Green Valley News by Bill Francine and supported by his editor, Dan Shearer.
 About five years ago and again just recently The Arizona Republic published an article of similar negative slant.
 These journalists feed off of what has already been put “out there” and build their stories upon the foundations of falsehoods already in the public domain.
 Every time an article comes out that presents an untruthful picture of who I and the individuals of this spiritually-oriented community are, we have to deal with the backlash, which is usually the intended result of the one who wrote it and often the publisher.

-As a young minister in my early thirties on 4th Avenue in Tucson, I started a homeless ministry.
+As a young human-rights advocate and minister in my early thirties on 4th Avenue in Tucson, I started a homeless ministry.
 I was also a volunteer chaplain for the Pima County Sherriff’s Department and worked in many other prison ministries, including in Mexico.
 Working with the homeless and the poor is not a very respected ministry, like it would be if you were a pastor of a church.
 I received a lot of resistance from certain church-going people as well as a few neighbors for my ministry there in that area where there were already many people struggling to exist and stay in their modest homes.

 Trying to help the poor and disenfranchised is not popular, even with the middle class.
 So when I and others helped a woman in Sedona continue her home childcare services for poor families in a middle-class neighborhood by supporting her attempts to get licensed with the city, some neighbors protested.
 I received letters from “upstanding citizens” telling me to back off.
 I also had in that neighborhood a transition home that housed some hard-working individuals who had been homeless but no longer were.
 Of course I received many letters from other “upstanding citizens” to keep my homeless ministry out of their neighborhood, though these people now lived in a clean, orderly home and lived quiet peaceful lives.
 This is one of the reasons why the homeless have to live on the streets, for those who would like to provide a living situation for them run up against strong resistance from the not-in-my-back-yard proponents.